ikukonakano/DH110/README.md

 I enjoyed gaining tools and knowledge that would allow me to verbalize and articulate the usability of a platform.
 Not only this, but this course and project gave me an understanding of how to fix these problems and UX standards that should be upheld.
 Taking this course reinforced the importance of user experience design for accessibility purposes.
 It was enjoyable and very fulfilling to play with colors, do the color contract checks, and gain a broader understanding of what it means to be user friendly.

 I found difficulty in two main things: 1) learning platforms such as Github and Figma as we used them throughout the course, and 2) finding user participants for my study.
 I have never used either of these platforms and so I simultaneously had to learn them while learning the content and deploying finished assignments.
-As for finding participants, since I am student and my network is primarily made up of students, it was difficult finding folks who fit my target audience.
+As for finding participants, since I am a student and my network is primarily made up of students, it was difficult finding folks who fit my target audience.

 Moving forward, I would like to spend more time learning how to recruit participants for these tests in a way that allows for designers to get the most accurate grasp of their target audience.
 Additionally, now that I am a bit more familiar with Github and Figma, I would like to spend more time on the content of my project and getting a chance to apply feedback from professionals and users.